Rob's plants

 detailed seed-starting info below

 The largest-flowered skullcap we've grown.
 The plant stays low, but the flowers are gorgeous, worth admiring up close.
+Depending on the light quality, the flowers can appear fairly evenly royal blue, or distinctly two-toned with white.
 Unfortunately, it's not been a long-lived plant in our garden.
 Our first crop stuck around into their third year; our second crop seems to have disappeared without a trace in their first year.
 This past year, we grew several nice-sized plants, which bloomed just months after starting them from seed, in our orchard holding area.
 But one day, they were all gone - I think because they were planted in a low-lying area, and we had lots of wet weather this year.
 I'll be looking around for seed to replace these beauties...

 About my plant portraits